 According to Anderson Lock, here’s how people duplicate keys: “The key duplicator is then turned on, and as the original and blank keys move horizontally across the machine, the blade cuts into the blank key, using the original as a sort of template.
 Afterward, the lock tech will sand the duplicate key for a smooth finish.
 The final product is a duplicate key that matches the original.”
-For more information on the actual duplication process, check out the rest of this blog on Anderson Lock.
+For more information on the actual duplication process, check out this blog on Anderson Locks.

 If possible, avoid making a copy of a copy.